Trouble with “Tarzan”

 The historical realities behind a persistent national myth (DeDisneyfication, Part 5)

-Disney’s Pocahontas is in many ways too easy a target: it has been criticized both by those who see it as overly politically correct as well as those who see it as a continuation of the mythmaking of a culturally dominant group.
-As such, it seems a good film to tackle at this juncture, as these polar points of view also strongly color our current national political discourse.
+Disney’s Pocahontas is in many ways an easy target for criticism: both those who see it as overly politically correct and those who see it as a continuation of the mythmaking of a culturally dominant group find fault.
+Still, it seems a good film to tackle at this juncture, as these polar points of view also strongly color our current national political discourse.

 In the interest of full disclosure, I won’t leave this information to the end: I have already revealed my white-trash-royalty heritage, so of course I am related to Pocahontas.
 Not by blood—John Rolfe’s brother, Henry, is in my direct ancestral line, so Matoaka (as she is more properly called) would be a many-times-great grand aunt by marriage.
-It was common practice for the Powhatan tribes to have a large number of names, and to use them based on context.
+It was common practice for the Powhatan peoples to have many names, and to use them based on context.
 Matoaka was her birth name, meaning “Bright Stream Between the Hills”, and which they did not use among the English.
 Pocahontas was apparently a childhood nickname meaning “Playful One”.

-The origin story of Disney’s Pocahontas is that a director was vaguely pondering ideas and ran across an image of Princess Tigerlily from Peter Pan, an image about as culturally sensitive as anything from the ’50s—perhaps a minor step up from the Cleveland Indians’ logo.
-Indeed, as far as Barthesian myths go, the Pocahontas story is already a whopper larger than any Disney could concoct: an important element of the lore that clothes the Wille zur Macht realities of our national origin story.
+Disney’s Pocahontas originated with a director vaguely pondering ideas and running across an image of Princess Tigerlily from Peter Pan.
+This image is about as culturally sensitive as anything from the ’50s—perhaps a minor step up from the Cleveland Indians’ logo.
+Indeed, as far as Barthesian myths go, the Pocahontas story is already a whopper larger than any Disney could concoct: an important element of the lore clothing the Wille zur Macht realities of our national origin story.

-That Disney tries to smooth out the edges of this story draws flak as political correctness, but the fact that they touch it at all is something anyone who cares about historicity will decry.
-But I’ll note that Disney is far from alone in the repeated retreading of this malarkey (again, as with most of their efforts, they chose a subject often retold), although attempts to restore the facts well predate this version, so the animation studio had to very deliberately reach back for a version less rooted in history.
+That Disney tries to smooth out the edges of this story draws flak as political correctness, but the fact they touch it at all is something anyone who cares about historicity will decry.
+But I’ll note Disney is far from alone in the repeated retreading of this malarkey—again, as with most of their efforts, they chose a subject often retold.
+But attempts to restore the facts long predate this version, so the animation studio had to deliberately reach back for a version less rooted in history.

-The historical facts are difficult to ascertain, but I’ll relate what I can.
+The historical facts are hard to find, but I’ll relate what I can.
 Even Smith never said he had anything but a friendly relationship with Matoaka.
-She was around 10 years old at the time, and even by 17th century standards, that would have been wildly inappropriate.
+She was around 10 years old at the time, and even by 17th-century standards, that would have been wildly inappropriate.
 Smith told nearly the same story he did about Matoaka concerning his execution being prevented among the Hungarian Turks; it was apparently a favorite of his, with details cribbed from popular contemporary moral tales of faithful Christians prevailing through harrowing events: the maiden interposing her own body between Smith and his would-be executioner.
 He related the Turkish version in his book, True Travels

-Next, Matoaka was kidnapped and held by the English for three years, used to ransom prisoners back from Powhatan, but still not released when this had been accomplished.
-In a very real Stockholm-Syndrome scenario, she refused to return to her people when at last given the chance, was baptized as Rebecca, and subsequently married John Rolfe.
+Next, the English kidnapped and held Matoaka for three years, used her to ransom prisoners back from Powhatan, but still didn’t release her when this had been accomplished.
+In a very real Stockholm-Syndrome scenario, she refused to return to her people when, at last given the chance, was baptized Rebecca, and subsequently married John Rolfe.
 Their union finally cooled the tensions between the natives and the colonists, at least for a while.

-Rolfe, in his letter to the Virginia Governor wherein he asks to marry Matoaka, says of her:²
+Rolfe, in his letter to the Virginia Governor asking to marry Matoaka, says of her:²

 [Her] education hath bin rude, her manners barbarous, her generation accursed, and so discrepant in all nurtriture frome my selfe […].

-Still, he is willing to take up this burden…³
+Still, he is willing to take up this burden

 Although perhaps these are just his rationalizations as he also says she is the one…⁴